Are you craving a sweet film?

 The presence of these people riles the Comte who shares his concerns with the recently employed priest, Pere (Father) Henri and helps him adapt his sermon to promote his message against these newcomers to the villagers…

 The setting filmed in a hybrid of an English towns river combined with a French village added to the charming ambience.
 The casting was just as refreshing with Binoche really the only actress you could see in this role.
-With a supporting cast which were almost tailor-made for this film all believable with special mention to Dench, Stormare and Olin.
+With a supporting cast that was almost tailor-made for this film all believable with special mention to Dench, Stormare and Olin.

 The character arcs of the characters were lovingly written for some, and more disturbingly for others.
 Yet the characters in these respective roles made you feel empathy for them – even with the latter – and the situations they found themselves in.